shubhamsharma30/Smart-Garbage-Monitoring-System/README.md

 Microcontroller               - Arduino UNO

 Connecting wires              - Jumper wires

+Step 2 : Upload Sketch:

+You can see it on given link: